- © HKI/Zippel

 conducting research or providing scientific infrastructures

 The Leibniz Association is known for the wide range of themes addressed by its member institutes.
 The Leibniz Association has a decentralised organisational structure.
-Each institute is a legally and financially independent organisation and autonomously determines its research programme in consultation with its boards only.
-The 89 Leibniz Institutes employ some 17,200 people and have an annual budget of 1.4 billion euros.
+Each institute is legally and financially independent and autonomously determines its research programme.
+The 89 Leibniz Institutes employ some 17,500 people and have an overall annual budget of 1.5 billion euros.

 Leibniz research institutes cover the humanities and social sciences, economics, spatial and life sciences, mathematics, natural sciences, engineering and environmental research.